scale-lab/coupled-biofilm-modeling/README.md

 1. From Github, clone the repository and install the dependencies listed below
 2. Inside of the repository, navigate to **two_biofilm_coupling.py** which will output a variety of graphs that describes the coupling behavior between the two biofilms specified in the file.
 3. Under the comment, Initial conditions, we can change out the initial conditions that we pass into our two biofilm system.
 We can also change the values in the **parameters.py** file which contain some hyperparameters defined by the above paper.
 This is how we can emulate different situations that we can influence.
-4. Feel free to go around and change some of the hyperparameters in the **three_biofilm_testing.py** file to create a new .csv file containing information that may be different from what .csvs I already have produced
+4. Feel free to go around and change some of the hyperparameters in the **three_biofilm_coupling.py** or any of the biofilm coupling models.
 5. For the csv_analysis and the graphing, all we really need to do to be able to run it on new .csvs created from the three_biofilm_testing is to change the filename global variables in the files.